dreamportdev/Osdev-Notes/01_Build_Process/03_Boot_Protocols.md

 Stivale 2 (also superceding stivale 1) is the native protocol of the limine bootloader.
 Limine and stivale were designed many years after multiboot 2 as an attempt to make hobbyist OS development easier.
 Stivale 2 is a more complex spec to read through, but it leaves the machine in a more known state prior to handing off to the kernel.

 While this article was being written, limine has since added a new protocol (the limine boot protocol) which is not covered here.
 It's based on stivale2, with mainly architectural architectural changes, but similar concepts behind it.
-If you're familiar with the concepts of stivale 2, the limine protocol is easy enough to understand.
+If familiar with the concepts of stivale 2, the limine protocol is easy enough to understand.

 All the referenced specifications and documents are provided as links at the start of this chapter/in the readme.

 ### What about the earlier versions?
-Both protocols have their earlier versions (multiboot 1 & stivale 1), but these are not worth bothering with.
+Both protocols have their earlier versions (_multiboot 1 & stivale 1_), but these are not worth bothering with.
 Their newer versions are objectively better and available in all the same places.
-Multiboot 1 is quite a simple protocol, and a lot of tutorials and articles online like to use it because of that: however its not worth the limited feature set you get for the short term gains.
+Multiboot 1 is quite a simple protocol, and a lot of tutorials and articles online like to use it because of that: however its not worth the limited feature set we get for the short term gains.
 The only thing multiboot 1 is useful for is booting in qemu via the `-kernel` flag, as qemu can only process mb1 kernels like that.
-This option leaves a lot to be desired in the x86 emulation, so there are better ways to do that.
+This option leaves a lot to be desired in the `x86` emulation, so there are better ways to do that.

 ### Why A Bootloader At All?
 It's a fair question.
 In the world of testing on qemu/bochs/vmware/vbox, its easy to write a bootloader directly against UEFI or BIOS.
 Things get more complicated on real hardware though.

 Unlike CPUs, where the manufacturers follow the spec exactly and everything works as described, manufacturers of PCs generally follow *most* of the specs, with every machine having its minor caveats.
 Some assumptions can't be assumed everywhere, and some machines sometimes outright break spec.
 This leads to a few edge cases on some machines, and more or less on some others.
 It's a big mess.

 This is where a bootloader comes in: a layer of abstraction between the kernel and the mess of PC hardware.
-It provides a boot protocol (often many you can choose from), and then ensures that everything in the hardware world is setup to allow that protocol to function.
+It provides a boot protocol (often many we can choose from), and then ensures that everything in the hardware world is setup to allow that protocol to function.
 This is until the kernel has enough drivers set up to take full control of the hardware itself.

 *Authors note: I would consider writing a good bootloader an advanced topic in the osdev world.
 If you're new, please use an existing bootloader.
 It's a fun project, but not at the same time as an os.
 Using an existing bootloader will save you many issues down the road.
 And no, an assembly stub to get into long mode is not a bootloader.*

 ## Multiboot 2

 For this section we'll mainly be talking about grub 2.
-There is a previous version of grub (called grub legacy), and if you have hardware that *must* run grub legacy, there are patches for legacy that add most of the version 2 features to it.
+There is a previous version of grub (called grub legacy), and if we have hardware that *must* run grub legacy, there are patches for legacy that add most of the version 2 features to it.
 This is highly recommended.

 One such feature is the ability for grub to load 64-bit elf kernels.
-This greatly simplifies creating a 64-bit OS with multiboot 2, as previously you would have needed to load a 32-bit elf, and the 64-bit kernel as a module, and then load the 64-bit elf yourself.
+This greatly simplifies creating a 64-bit OS with multiboot 2, as previously we would have needed to load a 32-bit elf, and the 64-bit kernel as a module, and then load the 64-bit elf manually.
 Effectively re-writing stage3 of the bootloader.

-Regardless of what kind of elf is loaded, multiboot 2 is well defined and will always drop you into 32-bit protected mode, with the cpu in the state as described in the specification.
-If you're writing a 64-bit kernel this means that you will need a hand-crafted 32-bit assembly stub to set up and enter long mode.
+Regardless of what kind of elf is loaded, multiboot 2 is well defined and will always drop us into 32-bit protected mode, with the cpu in the state as described in the specification.
+If writing a 64-bit kernel this means that we will need a hand-crafted 32-bit assembly stub to set up and enter long mode.

 One of the major differences between the two protocols is how info is passed between the kernel and bootloader:

-- Multiboot 1 has a fixed size header within the kernel, that is read by the bootloader.
+- _Multiboot 1_ has a fixed size header within the kernel, that is read by the bootloader.
 This limits the number of options available, and wastes space if not all options are used.
-- Multiboot 2 uses a fixed sized header that includes a `size` field, which contains the number of bytes of the header + all of the following requests.
+- _Multiboot 2_ uses a fixed sized header that includes a `size` field, which contains the number of bytes of the header + all of the following requests.
 Each request contains an `identifier` field and then some request specific fields.
 This has slightly more overhead, but is more flexible.
-The requests are terminated with a special 'null request' (see the specs on this).
+The requests are terminated with a special `null request` (see the specs on this).

-- Multiboot 1 returns info to the kernel via a single large structure, with a bitmap indicating which sections of the structure are considered valid.
+- _Multiboot 1_ returns info to the kernel via a single large structure, with a bitmap indicating which sections of the structure are considered valid.
-- Multiboot 2 returns a pointer to a series of tags.
+- _Multiboot 2_ returns a pointer to a series of tags.
 Each tag has an `identifier` field, used to determine it's contents, and a size field that can be used to calculate the address of the next tag.
-This list is also terminated with a special null tag.
+This list is also terminated with a special `null` tag.

 One important note about multiboot 2: the memory map is essentially the map given by the bios/uefi.
 The areas used by bootloader memory (like the current gdt/idt), kernel and info structure given to the kernel are all allocated in *free* regions of memory.
 The specification does not say that these regions must then be marked as *used* before giving the memory map to the kernel.
 This is actually how grub handles this, so should definitely do a sanity check on the memory map.

 ### Creating a Boot Shim

-The major caveat of multiboot when first getting started is that it drops you into 32-bit protected mode, meaning that you must set up long mode yourself.
-This also means you'll need to create a set of page tables to map the kernel into the higher half, since in pmode it'll be running with paging disabled, and therefore no translation.
+The major caveat of multiboot when first getting started is that it drops us into 32-bit protected mode, meaning that long mode needs to be manually set-up.
+This also means we'll need to create a set of page tables to map the kernel into the higher half, since in pmode it'll be running with paging disabled, and therefore no translation.

 Most implementations will use an assembly stub, linked at a lower address so it can be placed in physical memory properly.
-While the main kernel code is linked against the standard address used for higher half kernels: `0xFFFF'FFFF'8000'0000`.
-This address is sometimes referred to as the -2GB region(yes that's a minus), as a catch-all term for the upper-most 2GB of any address space.
+While the main kernel code is linked against the standard address used for higher half kernels: `0xFFFFFFFF80000000`.
+This address is sometimes referred to as the -2GB region (yes that's a minus), as a catch-all term for the upper-most 2GB of any address space.
 Since the exact address will be different depending on the number of bits used for the address space (32-bit vs 64-bit for example), referring to it as an underflow value is more portable.

-If you're curious as to why it's referred to as *minus* 2GB, it's a catch-all term for the upper-most 2GB of the address space, regardless of how big the address space may be (the upper 2GB of 32-bit and 64-bit addresses spaces are different addresses!).

 Entering long mode is fairly easy, it requires setting 3 flags: